 5. Prioritize your actions

 Gather all the ideas of potential/available solutions that you collected from your different stakeholders: both internally (employess during the waste audit) and externally (customers, suppliers, local entrepreneurs/community…).
-Identify key solutions to start with.
-Don’t try to implement them all at the same time: do not take the risk of feeling quickly discouraged.
-Instead start with one (or a few) solution within both the most relevant, engaging, impacting and easy to implement ones.
+Identify key solutions to start with, and make propositions -remember that the objective is not to implement them all at once, with a risk of quickly feeling discouraged.
+Instead start with a few solutions, the most relevant, engaging, impacting and easy to implement ones.

 6. Build action plan with collective intelligence

-Your employees will be more likely to stick to changes they designed themselves.
-Involve them by organizing a collaborative creative workshop with your green team.
+This step is particularly relevant for large organisations – When they are numerous people involved in the waste management, make sure to include their insights and to listen for potential resistance to change.
+Involve them by organizing a collaborative creative workshop.
 You can rely on their daily on-the-field and user experience to build realistic taylor-made solutions.
 Design a detailed and SMART action plan!

 7. Lead the change